-out to meet head-on the most urgent enemy threat.
+It was an early start; at 0600 on 3 August the "fire brigade" moved urgent enemy threat.
 It went with a ringing message from Cates: "The proud battle streamers of our Corps go with you in combat.
 The pride and honor of many generations of Marines is entrusted to you today.
 You are the old breed.
 With you moves the heart and the soul and the spirit of all whoever bore the title United States Marine.
 Good luck and Godspeed."
 Part of the men (1st Battalion)